ccb-hms/workbench-python-workshop/episodes/02-variables.md

 - Python is an interpreted programming language, and can be used interactively.
 - **Values** are assigned to **variables** in Python using `=`.
 - You can use `print` to output variable values.
-- Use an index to get a single character from a string.
-- Use a slice to get a substring.
 - Use meaningful variable names.